 2. To reach my goal, I had to decide what to let go of first!

 While we reflect on our year and make goals for 2015 I hope you keep in mind the 2 keys to my success.
 Sometimes it is the support, kind words, and belief from just one person that changes the course of their path.
 For me it was my sister.
 From day one she had unwavering belief in my potential.
 When things were tough, she was the constant that pushed me through.
 We celebrated successes and attacked obstacles.
 100 pounds seemed like an impossible feet, to me….. but my sister knew better!
-And when I felt like giving up, she didn’t let me… for that, I am forever grateful.
-I am healthier, happier and a better person.
+I am healthier, happier and a better person, I even involved my husband so he start to take better care of himself

 As an educator, it is important to always remember this!
 I challenge you to be “That One” for your students.
 Offer the support, the opportunity, the belief in them as a person to change their life path!
 Uncover passions and potentials in your students, and foster the “what ifs” in their lives.
 Make valiant efforts, give second-chances, and Never, Ever, Give Up on a Kid!